 Claims Frequency and Potential to Cause Damage

-The IIHS publishes and analyzes losses to insurance companies each year as these relate to specific vehicles.
+The IIHS publishes and analyzes losses to insurance companies each year as these relate to specific vehicles and their auto insurance rates.

 Although details aren’t available for the specific makes and models discussed above, according to the IIHS’s Insurance Loss Report, the Mitsubishi Eclipse did not perform well in the study between 2009 and 2011.